 A passionate believer in the importance of new writing, he has, since 2013, been the Music Director at Tête à Tête, producer of the world's largest festival of new opera, where he has premièred eleven new commissions, including Kerry Andrew's Dart's Love, winner of the Stage Works category of the British Composer Awards 2014.

-His work on the concert platform has included The Night Before Christmas and Rachmaninov's Vespers at the Howard Assembly Room in Leeds, St Nicolas, Messiah (excerpts) and Der Ring des Nibelungen (excerpts) with the Orchestra of Opera North, and the Opening Gala of the Bradfield Arts Festival 2015 with members of the Orchestra of the Royal Opera House.
+His work on the concert platform has included The Night Before Christmas and Rachmaninov's Vespers at the Howard Assembly Room in Leeds, St Nicolas, Messiah (excerpts) and Der Ring des Nibelungen (excerpts) with the Orchestra of Opera North, the Opening Gala of the Bradfield Arts Festival 2015 with members of the Orchestra of the Royal Opera House, the 2017 Summer Prom with the Royal Northern Sinfonia and Opera Classics and Summer Classics with the Orchestra of Welsh National Opera.

 Please note that this biography is not to be used for programmes.
 Current information is available on request.